 What makes Millennials — people born from 1980 to 2000 — so special?
 Last year, independent research company Pew Research published a report, Millennials in Adulthood: Detached from Institutions, Networked with Friends, which sheds light on the newest generation of adults.
 Here are some of the key characteristics of Millennials taken from this report:

 - Independent.
 Millennials are less likely to be affiliated with a specific religion or political party.
 They’re also likely to disdain fashion trends, gender and ethnic stereotypes, and old-fashioned labels like “patriotic” or “environmentalist.”

 - Technology savvy.
-Millennials are known as “digital natives,” because they didn’t need to adapt to today’s technology with Salesforce, such as smart devices, apps and social media; they were born using it.
+Millennials are known as “digital natives,” because they didn’t need to adapt to today’s technology such as smart devices, apps and social media; they were born using it.
 Facebook is the most popular social media platform among Millennials who interact with companies online.
 Youtube comes second.
-You can read an article from this youtube marketing company to learn how it works and why it’s important.
 As far as social media go, Millennials are more likely to like, follow or pin a company on social media than any other generation.
 They lead the social commerce movement by making frequent purchases on their smartphones and tablets.

 - Racially diverse.
 The Millennial boom was driven by a large influx of Hispanic and Asian immigrants coming into the United States over the last 50 years.
 The children of these immigrants are now becoming adults, and they’re influencing social and financial trends.
 Approximately 43 percent of Millennials are non-white today, the highest percentage of any generation.